sharmaG45/ATM-Simulator-System/README.md

 # ATM-Simulator-System
-Without real money invest you learn how to ATM machine work and how to do can deposit,Withdrawal,check Balance,etc
+Without real money investing you can learn how to use ATM machine and how can i do deposit money,Withdrawal money,check Balance,etc functionalities.